SMILE-data/SMILE/README.md

 ### Download the SMILE Dataset
-0. Now, We are updating SMILE dataset v.2.
+0. Now, we are updating SMILE dataset v.2.
 After the update, we will update the laugh reasoning benchmark.
 1. Download SMILE dataset in [here](https://drive.google.com/file/d/17v318r5DQp4loh28WD9vVUtvS5xeKpR9/view)
 2. unzip the dataset.